-New coring associated with this effort will include the Arctic, Antarctic, and mid-latitude sites.
+New coring associated with this effort will include Arctic, Antarctic, and mid-latitude sites.
 Recent and desired future U.S. or U.S./International efforts include Central Alaska Range; British Columbia (Mt.
-Waddington); Detroit Plateau on the Antarctic Peninsula; multiple locations on the coastal WAIS ice shelves and ice domes; the Aurora Basin in Antarctica; Hercules Dome (the 2,000-year record would be part of a deeper core); Greenland coastal ice caps, and high accumulation rate sites in Greenland.
+Waddington); Detroit Plateau on the Antarctic Peninsula; multiple locations on the coastal WAIS ice shelves and ice domes; the Aurora Basin in Antarctica; Hercules Dome (the 2,000-year record would be part of a deeper core); Greenland coastal ice caps, high accumulation rate sites in Greenland, and Northwest (Qaanaaq) and South Dome sites (the 2000-year record would be part of a deeper core).
 This list is not exclusive, but illustrates the diversity of discussions within the research community.